 This past-future continuum in which we are always on the fleeting point of now; the weird overarching always present component of life that each individual responds to differently.
 As important to us as the physical environment is in terms of place.
 We are very well aware of our placement in space, within the world, but we take our placement in time as given.

-Defining time in a way applicable to all fields is impossible.
 Multiple notions and definitions of time exist across psychology, philosophy and physics.

 I found the dichotomy in Henri Bergson's philosophy between duration (lived time) and spatialized time (conceptual time), most resonating.